Effective Workflow Automation with Grunt [Step-by-Step Guide]

 Automating Our Automation

-We’ve already made a lot of progress but there’s more!
-For now, when you want to concatenate or minify you need to go to the terminal and type the appropriate command.
-It’s high time we take a look at the watch command which will do this for us.
-We’ll also learn how to execute mulitple tasks at once, along the way.
+We’ve already made a lot of progress, but there’s more!
+Right now, when you want to concatenate or minify, you need to go to the terminal and type the appropriate command.
+It’s time to look at the watch command, which will do this for us automatically.
+We’ll also learn how to execute multiple tasks at once.

-To get going we’ll need to grab grunt-contrib-watch.
-I’m sure that you can install it and add it to the Gruntfile on yuor own by now, so I’ll start by showing you what I use in my test project.
+To get started, we’ll need to grab grunt-contrib-watch.
+I’m sure you can install it and add it to the Gruntfile on your own by now, so I’ll start by showing you what I use in my test project:

 watch: {